BenBreaksIn/Telegram-Group-Inviter/README.md

 Enter the ID of the old Telegram group: 123456789 Enter the delay between invites (in seconds): 30
-Enter the number of users to invite in a batch: 10 Enter the total number of invites: 100
+Enter the number of users to invite in a batch: 10 Enter the total number of

-Enter the
+ invites: 100

- start hour of activity (24-hour format): 8
-Enter the end hour of activity (24-hour format): 18 Enter your Telegram API ID: 123456
+Enter the start hour of activity (24-hour format): 8 Enter the end hour of activity (24-hour format): 18 Enter your Telegram API ID: 123456
 Enter your Telegram API HASH: XXXXXXXXXXXXXXXXXX
+Enter your custom message for the invite: Welcome to our new group!
 ```

 Please note that using this script for spamming or any intrusive activities may violate Telegram's terms of service.
 Please use it responsibly.